Instalab

 When Results Can Be Misleading

-• Assay differences: the two major commercial assays for specific IgE can give different numbers for the same sample.
-Track your trend on the same assay when possible.
+• Assay differences: different laboratory platforms can give different absolute numbers for the same sample, so trend the value within one lab when possible.

 What Moves This Biomarker